By Maria Wiedner ¦ 07-08-2018

 And what is the difference between the voluntary business-led approach, with a target, and an actual quota?

-During the focused group session, a number of concerns arose around the term ‘quota’ which seemed to suggest a negative connotation versus ‘target’ which came across as a positive action.
-The argument against quotas is that women want to achieve success on their own merit and not be the token woman.
+During the focused group session, a number of concerns arose around the term ‘quota’ which seemed to suggest a negative connotation versus the term ‘target’ which came across as a positive action.
+The argument against quotas is that women want to achieve success on their own merit, they do not want to be the token woman and they do not want to be faced with hostility as they have been ‘forced upon the board.’

 ‘I do not want to be a tick box exercise because I am Asian and working class.’